rotationalio/geodistributed.systems/content/summer2021/_index.en.md

 **Questions and Discussion Points:**

 Punishment and Reward
-- Authors apply reinforcement learning (RL) to optimize anti-entropy in a distributed system.
+- The authors apply reinforcement learning (RL) to optimize anti-entropy in a distributed system.
 - Coming up with a good reward function is a common blocker to implementing RL.
 The clarity of the reward function (rewards for fast, productive sessions) is interesting.

 Lessons Learned